m99coder/cloud-native-enterprise-nodejs-revamped/README.md

 # Cloud-native Enterprise Node.js — Revamped

 > [!NOTE]
-> This is the predecessor of [this project](https://github.com/m99coder/cloud-native-enterprise-nodejs) and it comes with TypeScript, ESM, tsdown Rust bundler, and c8 native V8 code coverage beyond other cutting edge tools and approaches.
+> This is the successor of [this project](https://github.com/m99coder/cloud-native-enterprise-nodejs) and it comes with TypeScript, ESM, tsdown Rust bundler, and c8 native V8 code coverage beyond other cutting edge tools and approaches.

 ## Plan